ABAWD Policy Resources

 - Expiration of Statewide ABAWD Time Limit Waivers

-- SNAP - Guide to Supporting Requests to Waive the Time Limit for Able-Bodied Adults without Dependents (ABAWD) (Note: This guide is only valid through March 31, 2020, as a result of the final rule, Supplemental Nutrition Assistance Program: Requirements for Able-Bodied Adults Without Dependents, that was published on Dec.
+- SNAP - Guide to Supporting Requests to Waive the Time Limit for Able-Bodied Adults without Dependents (ABAWD) (Note: This guide is only valid through March 31, 2020, as a result of the final rule, SNAP: Requirements for Able-Bodied Adults Without Dependents, that was published on Dec.
 5, 2019.
 FNS expects to replace this guide in the future.

 - Historical Policy Document: Waivers of Work Requirement Time Limits Based on Insufficient Jobs - March 1997